Who is Nigeria coach? What you need to know about the Super Eagles manager as World Cup hopes hang in the balance

 Herve Renard (France)

-Former AFCON-winning coach of Zambia and Ivory Coast, Hervé Renard, represents the more exotic option for the role of Nigeria coach.
+Former AFCON-winning coach of Zambia and Ivory Coast, Hervé Renard, represented the more exotic option for the role of Nigeria coach.

-However, while he boasts the continental expertise that Andersson does not, he is also believed to be the more expensive option.
-According to reports, the coach would require a monthly salary of $180,000, an amount far too excessive for Nigeria's football governing body to afford.
+However, while he boasts the continental expertise that Andersson does not, he would have been the more expensive option.
+According to reports, the coach requested a monthly salary of $180,000, an amount far too excessive for Nigeria's football governing body to afford.

 Who is Nigeria coach: Herve Renard